Castolon

-Castolon, also known as La Harmonia Ranch and Campo Santa Helena, was a small community in southwestern Texas, located in what is now Big Bend National Park along the Rio Grande.
+Castolon, also known as La Harmonia Ranch and Campo Santa Helena, is a tourist ghost town in southwestern Texas, United States, located in what is now Big Bend National Park along the Rio Grande.
 The location was first settled in 1901 by Cipriano Hernandez, who farmed the area and built the original Castolon Store, now known as the Alvino House.

 History

 The area began to attract refugees from nearby Mexico who were fleeing the Mexican Revolution of 1910.
 The Castolon area was the site on a U.S. Army encampment, called Campo Santa Helena, to house units patrolling the Mexican–American border.
 However, by the time the camp was complete in 1920 the border was quiet and the camp buildings were never used by the Army.
 In 1921 the La Harmonia Company was established in the barracks, operating a trading post and farming cotton.
 The La Harmonia Company was established in 1918 by Howard Perry, who owned the Chisos Mining Company in Terlingua, in partnership with Wayne Cartledge.
 Cartledge and his son Eugene chose the name and managed the company.
 The La Harmonia Company lasted until 1961, when it was sold to the National Park Service.
-The store burned down in a fire in May 2019.
+The store was heavily damaged in a fire in May 2019.

 2019 Fire

 On May 22, 2019, a fire started a day earlier in Mexico jumped the Rio Grande.
-Due to strong winds, temperatures around 110°F, and low humidity, the fire spread rapidly.
+Due to strong winds, temperatures around 110 °F, and low humidity, the fire spread rapidly.
 A sudden wind direction change with strong gusts "showered embers across the Castolon Historic District, igniting the latrine building and barracks (which housed the La Harmonia Store and Visitor Center)".
 This resulted in widespread damage to both buildings.